tomrecap/nomenclator/README.md

 ##Nomenclator

-Nomenclator is a new, mobile-friendly front-end for [Perseus](http://www.perseus.tufts.edu/hopper/).
+[Nomenclator](http://nomenclator.herokuapp.com) is a new, mobile-friendly front-end for [Perseus](http://www.perseus.tufts.edu/hopper/).
 I built it while learning AngularJS.

 ###Cool Features
 - Uses AngularJS to add words to a JavaScript object and bind the object to the vocabulary list.
 - The backend is a RESTful API that uses Nokogiri to look up words in [Perseus under Philologic](http://perseus.uchicago.edu/) and translate the results into a JSON object with vocabulary data.
 - Uses [Angular-xeditable](http://vitalets.github.io/angular-xeditable/) to make vocabulary list items customizable.
 - Uses sprites for icons.
 - iPhone-friendly!
-Check it out!
+Try it!
 	- I just used a media query to modify the widths of each content section to fit comfortably on a iPhone screen.
 I'll add touch events soon.

 ###To Do